 You'll notice that some of our participants have been captured with props that conjure toward larger themes happening in the world that reflect politics, relationships, gender roles, or that juxtapose contrasting themes.

-We co-create these images with our participants as a means of accessing the intangibles, or to surface fears as an access to freedom.
-We also facilitate the imagery as a means to communicate a message or theme that's important to our participant that words do not adequately express and those images may also represent a collective consciousness that wants to be revealed.
+We co-create these images with our participants as a means of exploration, or to surface fears as an access to freedom.
+We also facilitate the imagery as a means to communicate a message or theme that's important to our participant that words do not adequately express and that may also represent a collective consciousness that wants to be revealed.
 Some of these images are incredibly powerful and thought provoking.
 We invite you to dialog, share them and use them as a vehicle for discussion and connection with your own online community.

-If you'd like to enroll in the project, please click the button below or contact us to set up a payment arrangement.
-We are happy to work with you if a payment plan is needed.
+If you'd like to register to do the project, please click the button below or contact us to ask more questions.
+We'd love to meet you!